Villanova’s record-setting three-point barrage sends them to the national title game

 And it did.
 Not.
 Matter.

 Kansas never quit, but from the moment that shot went in, the result — a 95-79 win for Villanova — felt inevitable.
-Villanova eventually slowed down, making only five second half threes to finish 18-for-40 from beyond the arc on the night.
+Villanova eventually slowed down, making only five second half threes to finish 18-for-40 from beyond the arc on the night, but the Jayhawks never cut the lead to single digits after Villanova’s 22-4 run to open the game.

+“Well,” Jay Wright said after the game.
+“That was just one of those nights.”

+“I feel bad for Kansas,” he continued.
+“They’re a great team.
+We just made every shot, and sometimes that happens.”

-But that’s what this Villanova offense does.
+That’s what this Villanova offense does.
 They are demoralizing.
-Everyone in their rotation, everyone that played at least ten minutes on Saturday night, shoots better than 38.5 percent from three on the season with the exception of Eric Paschall, and since starting the season in a 1-for-25 slump, Paschall has shot better than 44 percent from beyond the arc.
+Everyone in their rotation, everyone that played at least ten minutes on Saturday night, shoots better than 38.5 percent from three on the season with the exception of Eric Paschall.
+But he’s been on fire since starting the season in a 1-for-25 slump, shooting better than 44 percent from beyond the arc in that span.
 They all have the ultimate green light as shooters, they never stop shooting those threes and every time they see a couple of them go down, everyone on the roster seems to catch fire.

 And, perhaps most importantly, they just do not care about who gets the shine.